christinesangphet/deep-learning-project/README.md

 - Key Findings: Best and worst performing classes were identified and most frequently confused topic labels were highlighted.

-After assessing the performance of all three models, the Fine-Tuned Feedforward Neural Network performed the best, with an accuracy of approximately 93%.
+After assessing the performance of all three models, the Fine-Tuned Feedforward Neural Network performed the best, with an overall accuracy of approximately 93%.
 As a result, we chose this model to power the song recommendation system.

 ## Song Recommendation System